nmshd/documentation/_docs_integrate/attribute-introduction.md

 #### PeerIdentityAttributes

-When [exchanging the underlying IdentityAttribute of an OwnIdentityAttribute with a peer](#attribute-management-options), two corresponding copies of the OwnIdentityAttribute, the own shared IdentityAttribute and the PeerIdentityAttribute, are created.
+When [exchanging the underlying IdentityAttribute of an OwnIdentityAttribute with a peer](#attribute-management-options), [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) and the PeerIdentityAttribute as corresponding copy of the OwnIdentityAttribute are created.
 This makes it possible to record with whom an IdentityAttribute has been shared or from whom an IdentityAttribute has been received.
-When an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) is shared by its `owner`, an own shared IdentityAttribute is created as a copy of the associated OwnIdentityAttribute in the wallet of the `owner`.
+When an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) is shared by its `owner`, associated AttributeForwardingDetails are created in the wallet of the `owner`.
-An own shared IdentityAttribute is a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) for which, in contrast to the OwnIdentityAttribute, the `shareInfo` property is set.
-The `content` of the own shared IdentityAttribute is the same as that of the OwnIdentityAttribute.
-The `address` of the peer with whom the IdentityAttribute is shared is contained within its `shareInfo.peer` property.
+The `id` of the OwnIdentityAttribute is stored in their `attributeId` property and the `address` of the peer with whom the IdentityAttribute is shared is contained within their `peer` property.
-Furthermore, the `id` of the OwnIdentityAttribute used as the source is stored in its `shareInfo.sourceAttribute` property.
 This is the case as long as the OwnIdentityAttribute used as the source has not been [deleted]({% link _docs_integrate/delete-attributes.md %}#delete-ownidentityattributes).
-If an IdentityAttribute is shared by its `owner` with several peers, a corresponding number of own shared IdentityAttributes are generated.
+If an IdentityAttribute is shared by its `owner` with several peers, a corresponding number of AttributeForwardingDetails is generated.

 <div style="width: 640px; height: 600px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:600px" src="https://lucid.app/documents/embedded/95394e3a-b857-4165-9b1a-824ad81e04d9" id="QViE651IOP3n"></iframe></div>

-If an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) is shared by its `owner`, this not only leads to the creation of an own shared IdentityAttribute as a copy of the associated OwnIdentityAttribute for the `owner` of the IdentityAttribute, but also to the creation of a PeerIdentityAttribute for the peer with whom the IdentityAttribute was shared.
+If an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) is shared by its `owner`, this not only leads to the creation of associated AttributeForwardingDetails for the `owner` of the IdentityAttribute, but also to the creation of a PeerIdentityAttribute for the peer with whom the IdentityAttribute was shared.
 A PeerIdentityAttribute is a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) for which the `shareInfo` property is set.
 The `address` of the `owner` of the IdentityAttribute is contained within its `shareInfo.peer` property.
 The `shareInfo.sourceAttribute` property of a PeerIdentityAttribute is always undefined, as the OwnIdentityAttribute used as the source is only stored locally for the `owner` of the IdentityAttribute.
-Furthermore, note that the `id` of a PeerIdentityAttribute is always the same as the `id` of the associated own shared IdentityAttribute.
+Furthermore, note that the `id` of a PeerIdentityAttribute is always the same as the `id` of the associated OwnIdentityAttribute.
 To ensure the privacy of an Identity's data, the IdentityAttribute shared by its `owner` with a peer cannot be shared by that peer with a third party.

 ## RelationshipAttributes